Testing and Assessment Center

 Online Registration: www.GED.com

-TEAS V is the pre-admission exam for all applicants of the OSU-OKC nurse science and cardiovascular technology degree programs.
+TEAS V is the pre-admission exam for all applicants of the OSU-OKC nurse science and cardiovascular sonography degree programs.
 An appointment to take the exam is required.
 Contact the Testing and Assessment Center at (405) 945-8648 for scheduling information.